 Microsoft Dynamics 365 Finance and Operations targets enterprise companies with more than 10-15 entities.
 Generally, in the construction industry, most SMBs may have more entities than other industries due to their business model.
 These companies typically have one entity per project, depending upon the complexity and financial risk of the project.
 But their transaction volume is lower compared to retail or manufacturing.

 Additionally, MS365 F&O has native integration for the field service, HCM, and CRM at the database layer that can assist large companies in building the best-of-breed architecture.
-For these reasons, Microsoft Dynamics 365 F&O lands at #7 on our list of the top 10 construction ERP systems.
+For these reasons, there is no change in Microsoft Dynamics 365 Finance and Operations’ rank this year and it still maintains the rank at #7 on our list of top 10 construction ERP systems.

 6. SAP S/4 HANA

 While SAP S/4 HANA is behind the cloud in the operational ERP capabilities, the financial capabilities are enough for most construction companies as the operational ERP functionality provided by vanilla ERP systems may not be as relevant in the construction space.
 These companies would require another construction-centric package such as Unanet or Procore in the two-tier setting to meet their operational construction needs.
-For these reasons, SAP S/4 HANA lands at #6 on our list of the top 10 construction ERP systems.
+For these reasons, there is no change in SAP S/4 HANA’s rank this year and still maintains the rank at #6 on our list of top 10 construction ERP systems.

 5. Oracle ERP Cloud